clojurewerkz/machine_head.docs/articles/getting_started.md

 When you run this example, the output will look a bit like this:

 ```
+[consumer of americas/north/us/ca/+] received San Diego update for topic americas/north/us/ca/sandiego
-[consumer] received San Diego update for topic americas/north/us/ca/sandiego
+[consumer of americas/north/#] received San Diego update for topic americas/north/us/ca/sandiego
+[consumer of americas/north/us/ca/+] received Berkeley update for topic americas/north/us/ca/berkeley
-[consumer] received Berkeley update for topic americas/north/us/ca/berkeley
+[consumer of americas/north/#] received Berkeley update for topic americas/north/us/ca/berkeley
+[consumer of americas/north/us/ca/+] received SF update for topic americas/north/us/ca/sanfrancisco
-[consumer] received SF update for topic americas/north/us/ca/sanfrancisco
+[consumer of americas/north/#] received SF update for topic americas/north/us/ca/sanfrancisco
+[consumer of europe/italy/rome] received Rome update for topic europe/italy/rome
-[consumer] received NYC update for topic americas/north/us/ny/newyork
+[consumer of americas/north/#] received NYC update for topic americas/north/us/ny/newyork
-[consumer] received São Paolo update for topic americas/south/brazil/saopaolo
+[consumer of americas/south/#] received São Paolo update for topic americas/south/brazil/saopaolo
+[consumer of asia/southeast/#] received Hong Kong update for topic asia/southeast/hk/hongkong
-[consumer] received Hong Kong update for topic asia/southeast/hk/hongkong
+[consumer of asia/southeast//hk/+] received Hong Kong update for topic asia/southeast/hk/hongkong
-[consumer] received Kyoto update for topic asia/southeast/japan/kyoto
+[consumer of asia/southeast/#] received Kyoto update for topic asia/southeast/japan/kyoto
-[consumer] received Shanghai update for topic asia/southeast/prc/shanghai
+[consumer of asia/southeast/#] received Shanghai update for topic asia/southeast/prc/shanghai
 ```

-As you can see, some messages were not routed to any consumer ("deadlettered").
+As you can see, some messages - the Paris update - were not routed to any consumer ("deadlettered").
+(You could set a handler for such messages via the option `:on-unhandled-message` of `connect`.)

 ## Wrapping Up

 This is the end of the tutorial.
 Congratulations!
 You have learned quite a bit about both MQTT and Machine Head.
 MQTT has more features built into the protocol.
-Other guides explain these features in depth, as well as use cases for them.
+To learn more about them, see below.
 To stay up to date with Machine Head development, [follow @clojurewerkz on Twitter](http://twitter.com/clojurewerkz) and [join our mailing list](http://groups.google.com/group/clojure-mqtt).